-In 2016, USTA made a \$6,000 capital commitment to acquire a non-controlling 20% interest in TRIDENT8, a UK private company that is treated as a partnership for US tax purposes.
+In 2016, USTA made a \$6,000 capital commitment to acquire a non-controlling 20% interest in TRIDENT8, a UK private company that is treated as a partnership for U.S. tax purposes.
 TRIDENT8's purpose is to further interest in tennis by establishing and operating a team tennis competition between regional teams of top professional players from around the world.
 This competition is referred to as the Laver Cup, in honor of Rod Laver.
 In 2017 and 2016, USTA made cash payments of \$2,000 and \$4,000, respectively, fulfilling USTA's \$6,000 capital commitment for a non-controlling 20% interest in TRIDENT8.
 The investment is accounted for using the equity method of accounting and is reported in "other assets" in the accompanying consolidated statements of financial position.
-For 2020 and 2019, gain (loss) of \$(228) and \$175, respectively, were recorded from TRIDENT8 and losses of \$(1,760) were recorded prior to 2019 for a net book value of \$4,187, which is in other assets on the consolidated statements of financial position.
+For 2021 and 2020, gain (loss) of \$1,520 and \$(288), respectively, were recorded from TRIDENT8 and losses of \$(1,585) were recorded prior to 2020 for a net book value of \$5,647, which is reported in other assets on the consolidated statements of financial position.
 As a result of the COVID-19 pandemic, the Laver Cup was not held in 2020.